Digital Check In for Assisted Living Facilities

 by | Oct 31, 2022

-As a way to make the process easier, QR-code-based digital apps started to emerge.
+QR-code-based digital apps emerged as a paperless, contactless and digital solution.
 Yet not all QR code apps are the same.
-Below you’ll find information on what you should be looking for before you invest in the check in app.
-But first, we’ll review how these QR code-based apps work from an administrator’s point of view as well as the visitor’s perspective.
+Below you’ll find what you should be looking for before you invest.
+First, we’ll review how these QR code-based apps work from an administrator’s point of view as well as the visitor’s perspective.

 How QR Code Based Apps Work

-Most people now understand how QR code based apps work because they’ve used them at restaurants or when entering public venues.
-If you’re responsible for setting it up at a facility, it’s more complicated, since you have to handle guests, healthcare providers, staff and residents.
+Most people now understand how QR code apps work because they’ve used them at restaurants or when entering public venues.
+If you’re responsible for setting it up at a facility, it’s more plex because you have to handle guests, healthcare providers, staff and residents.

-The good news is that if you select the right vendor, like Safe Site Check In, you can automate receptionist duties in just a few minutes.
+With an app like Safe Site Check In, you can automate receptionist duties in just a few minutes.
 Visit their website, sign up with a credit card for a free trial, and print you own QR code poster.
-Within a few minutes, you will be checking in visitors.
+Within a few minutes, you will be checking in visitors, the most basic automation you need.

 5 Requirements for Assisted Living Facilities